TwP/elasticon-2015/stories/03-heap-exhaustion.md

 The cluster returned to a green state and we performed a rolling restart of each node in the cluster.
-As we restarted each node we expanded the raid-0 partition to give us more space on the cluster.
+As we restarted each node we expanded the raid-0 partition to give us more disk space.
 This is only a short term solution.
 The longer term solution is to add more machines to the cluster.
 With each machine added we gain more JVM heap which is what the cluster really needs.

 ## lessons learned

+Keep an eyes on your key metrics and watch for long term growth trends.

+Monitoring is great, but you really need to have alerting on the metrics that you monitor.
+A nagios alert when these machines reached the low watermark would have saved us quite a bit of trouble.

+Forecasting growth is essential when you are running a search cluster on your own hardware.
+Physical hardware can be a long lead time item.
+You do not want to be in a position where your cluster goes down and the only solution is to wait six weeks for hardware to be delivered and installed.